Stories from the War - Memories and Memorabilia

 H-Harry's pilot, AlIen Read from Medicine Hat, Alta, badly wounded with a spinal injury, manages to fly the crippled plane to Sweden.
 Over neutral territory, Read and his navigator, JJ.
 "Scotty' McQuade, bail out and are rescued.

 At the Kerr farm in Marmora, it doesn't take long for news to arrive from Tink.
-It comes, as will scores of letters and postcards over the next 22 months, with the familiar stamp of German prison mail.
+It comes, as well as scores of letters and postcards over the next 22 months, with the familiar stamp of German prison mail.
 "Dear Mother and all," says the card from Prisoner No. 222661, in Stalag IVB.
 "Hoping by this time you know I am a prisoner of war .... "

 A few days later, there's further word.